Bernest1108/Self_Assessment/README.md

 We needed 4 separate models for the 4 different football positions given difference in weight of certain statistics on certain positions.
 For example, passing and rushing stats were more heavily weighted for QBs and RBs, while targets and receptions were more heavily weight for WRs and TEs.
 With this in mind, we created a robust dataset that could then be sliced before being put into our models so we could gear each model to a specific position.

 Dashboard Storyboard
 We will begin with an explanation of how fantasy points are scored and the differences by position.
 We fill continue with a visualization showing predicted 2020 points per game plotted against the actual 2020 points per game.
-We will continue with a visualization showing the median error in our predictions, and finish with a interactive visualization that allows a user to filter by position and team on the projections for the 2022 season..
+We will continue with a visualization showing the median error in our predictions, and finish with a interactive visualization that allows a user to filter by position and team on the projections for the 2022 season.

 https://github.com/jlc06/FinalDataProject.git